stajichlab/FGMP/README.md

 # ---------------------------------------- #
 # 2. running FGMP

 The FGMP distribution includes several directories and files.
-Source code as well as documented are provided in the distribution.
+Source codes and documentation are provided in the distribution.
 To decompress simply enter the following command in the shell:

 clone from https://github.com/stajichlab/FGMP